 Comprehensive Backstroke Racing Camp

-Two-Day Swim Camp – Sign up for one or SAVE by signing up for both days!
+Three-Day Comprehensive Swim Camp – Sign up for one or SAVE by signing up for all three days!

-Tyler and Aly will lead two sessions for each age group.
+John and Amy will lead three sessions for each age group.
 This camp is recommended for swimmers with at least one year of competitive swimming experience and is not recommended for swimmers younger than 8 years old without their coach’s approval.

-- BODY POSITION: Participants will work with Olympic gold medalist Tyler Clary and Aly Tetzloff to feel and understand how to maintain a neutral spine and head position for less drag and better full body connection in backstroke.
+- BODY POSITION: Participants will work with National Champions John Shebat and Amy Bilquist to feel and understand how to maintain a neutral spine and head position for less drag and better full body connection in backstroke.

 - ROTATION: The fastest backstrokers in the world use a powerful body rotation to create more power and increase their tempo.
 Your swimmer will learn how much to rotate, when to rotate, and how to use it for maximum speed and power.